chgeo/bookshop-java/README.md

   <http://localhost:8080/bookshop-java-srv/odata/v4/> \
   <http://localhost:8080/bookshop-java-srv/odata/v4/CatalogService/$metadata>

-## Setting up the **db** module
+## Connecting a HANA Database

 In order to connect the bookshop to a database, you need a SAP HANA and fill it with sample data.

- One way to do this is to get a HANA instance in SAP CP, create a service binding and deploy the "db" module which creates the schema and sample data:
+One way to do this is to get a HANA instance in SAP CP, create a service binding and fetch the credentials of the HANA instance:

 1. Log in to CloudFoundry